The Story (History) and Structure of Ebenezer Psychiatric Home

 • Music Therapy

 • Sessions with the Occupational Therapist from Discoverers Clinic

 • Individual Therapy when needed.

-• Monthly sessions with a volunteer Psychiatrist who visits the home
+• Monthly sessions with a voluntary Psychiatrist sees to our residents psychiatric needs.

 Sessions with various outside experts in their fields on:

 • Motivation Speakers – Various Motivational Discussion Topics

 We feel that our residents need to come to terms with their illness and how to cope with them in modern society, and as such we make an effort to encourage them to take on certain duties to motivate and encourage them to move into modern society with confidence.
 This is achieved by giving them the knowledge and skills learned to survive.

 • Gyming – we have a fully equipped gym